keenanromain/AWS-SAA-C02-Study-Guide/README.md

 - In the database world, *Online Transaction Processing (OLTP)* differs from *Online Analytical Processing (OLAP)* in terms of the type of querying that you would do.
 OLTP serves up data for business logic that utimately composes the core functioning of your platform or application.
 OLAP is to gain insights into the data that you have stored in order to make better strategic decisions as a company.
 - RDS runs on virtual machines, but you do not have access to those machines.
 You cannot SSH into an RDS instance so therefore you cannot patch the OS.
 This means that AWS  isresponsible for the security and maintenance of RDS.
 You can provision an EC2 instance as a database if you need or want to manage the underlying server yourself, but not with an RDS engine.
 - Just because you cannot access the VM directly, it does not mean that RDS is serverless.
 There is Aurora serverless however (explained below) which serves a niche purpose.
+- SQS queues can be used to store pending database writes if your application is struggling under a high write load.
+These writes can then be added to the database when the database is ready to process them.
+Adding more IOPS will also help, but this alone will not wholly eliminate the chance of writes being lost.
+A queue however ensures that writes to the DB do not become lost.

 ### RDS Multi-AZ
 - Disaster recovery in AWS always looks to ensure standby copies of resources are maintained in a separate geographical area.
 This way, if a disaster (natural disaster, political conflict, etc.) ever struck where your original resources are, the copies would be unaffected.